-At 7 June 2021 exchange rate.
-Not included in the chart is Tier 2 issuance from Arion Bank, Íslandsbanki, and Landsbankinn, total 56 b.kr.
+At 31 May 2022 exchange rate.
+Not included in the chart is AT1 issuance from Arion Bank and Íslandsbanki.
 Source: Nasdaq Iceland.

-X-20 D-SIB spread on listed foreign bonds, EUR
+D-SIB spread on listed foreign bonds, EUR

 Spread on Euro benchmark curve.
 Daily data.
 Source: Refinitiv Datastream.
-IX-21

-D-SIB NSFR ratio and ratio of core funding to total funding
+IX-20 D-SIB NSFR ratio and ratio of core funding to total funding

-Core funding is defined here as deposits held by resident individuals and non-financial companies (excluding pension funds), plus capital, subordinated loans, and issued negotiable securities with a residual maturity of more than three years.
+Core funding is defined here as deposits held by resident individuals and non-financial companies (excluding pension funds), plus capital, subordinated loans, and issued negotiable securities with a residual maturity of more than

+three years.
 According to Central Bank rules on stable funding, the Bank also monitors the NSFR for all currencies combined.
+New NSFR rules were implemented in June 2021.
 Monthly data.

-Source: Central Bank of Iceland.
+Source: Central Bank of Iceland

-IX-22

-D-SIB liquidity coverage ratio
+IX The financial system

+IX-21